 Option 1: Contribute with a Section 125 plan

-A Section 125 plan, also known as a cafeteria plan, allows employees to take a portion of their income and put it toward qualified expenses, including HSA contributions, on a pre-tax basis.
-Employers can allow employees to contribute to their HSAs via payroll by adding a Section 125 plan with HSA deferrals as an option.
+A Section 125 plan, also known as a cafeteria plan, allows employees to take a portion of their income and put it toward eligible expenses, including HSA contributions, on a pre-tax basis.
+You can allow employees to contribute to their HSAs via payroll by adding a Section 125 plan with HSA deferrals as an option.

 Setting up automatic payments simplifies and improves employee savings.
-Employers can also choose to contribute to their employees’ HSAs as part of the Section 125 plan.
+You can also contribute to your employees’ HSAs as part of the Section 125 plan.

-The advantages to an employer for using a Section 125 plan combined with an HSA are:
+The advantages of using a Section 125 plan combined with an HSA are:

-- Employees can make HSA contributions through payroll deferral on a pre-tax basis
+- Employee contributions to the HSA can be made through payroll deferral on a pre-tax basis

-- Employees may pay for their share of insurance premiums on a pre-tax basis
+- Employees may pay for their share of health insurance premiums on a pre-tax basis

 - Employers and employees save on payroll tax

 - Employers avoid the comparability rules for HSA contributions

 - However, all contributions, including matching contributions, are subject to Section 125 nondiscrimination rules